 - Ribbon, twine or string

-The experience was a great that included my son in the process.
-It wasn’t perfect but I think his teacher was touched by his efforts.
+The experience was great that included my son in the process.
+It wasn’t perfect, but I think his teacher was touched by his efforts.
 We decorated a tin can and placed the Evil Eye in it for her to open.

 I also love these ideas for Evil Eye crafts: